spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/10-standard-vm-operations.md

 ---
-title: "Standard VM Operations (ADD above removed content here)"
+title: "Standard VM Operations (ADDED content from above to this doc)"
 metaTitle: "Standard VM Operations"
 metaDescription: "Learn about standard VM operations that can be performed using Spectro VM Dashboard."
 icon: " "